CCristancho/ccristancho.github.io/_pages/research.md

 Focus on Latin America, using a dataset of 18,000 protest newswire stories (1999–2024):

-- Analyzes narrative framing through the lens of social psychology (e.g., system justification, majority status).
+- Analyzes public support for protest as the extent of the protest paradigm.
 - Future work includes:
+  1. Narrative framing through the lens of social psychology (e.g., system justification, majority status).
-  1. Experimental designs testing individual perception of protest media.
+  2. Experimental designs testing individual perceptions of media portrayals of protest.
-  2. Algorithmic bias on YouTube via bot-based user simulations.
+  3. Algorithmic bias on YouTube via bot-based user simulations.

 ---

 ## Influence and response of political elites to interest groups

-From PI-led project: **RTI2018-100861-J-I00 (2019–2022)**
+**Rhetorical representation and influence of organized groups in the definition of public debate and in legislative activity**

 - Tracks rhetorical and agenda influence using datasets covering 2000–2020:
   - Press releases